A workspace is not a database. It is a map from meaning to storage.

 Writes start from the workspace surface:upsert, set, delete, and their batch variants.

 For an upsert, HeavenBase materializes the row first.
-It normalizes object_id, applies defaults, runs compute hooks, validates each present field through its logical type, and then encodes only the fields owned by each backend.
+It normalizes object_id, applies defaults, runs compute Hooks, validates each present field through its logical type, and then encodes only the fields owned by each backend.
 The writer groups those pieces into RowOp batches and calls Backend.upsert(...) on each routed backend.

 After a non-system entity write succeeds, HeavenBase publishes a Catalog row.
 This keeps object discovery separate from the object payload: the catalog tells agents what exists, while the entity row still carries the typed data.